atomicdata-dev/atomic-data-docs/src/create-json-ad.md

 But we can't use these keys in Atomic Data, we should use URLs that point to Properties.
 We can either create new Properties (see the Atomic-Server tutorial), or we can use existing ones, for example by searching on [AtomicData.dev/properties](https://atomicdata.dev/properties).

-## Using Ontologies, Classes and Ontologies

-Ontologies are groups of concepts that describe some domain.
-For example, we could have an Ontology for BlogPosts or .

-At this moment, there are few models created in Atomic Data.

 ## Setting the first values

 ```json